Learning Robust Models Using The Principle of Independent Causal Mechanisms: Normalizing Flows

 The KL-divergence between the target distribution $p_{Y\mid \HB}$ and the flow-based model $p_{\nu_T}$ can be written as follows:

 The last two terms in \eqref{eq:KLDivLoss} correspond to the negative log-likelihood (NLL) for conditional flows with distribution $p_{ref}$ in latent space.
-The NLL in Section \ref{sec:preliminaries} is given in case we assume the reference distribution is the standard normal distribution.
+If the reference distribution is assumed to be standard normal, the NLL is given as in Section \ref{sec:preliminaries}.